 Individuals were invited to attend a Sharing Circle to hear from others who have been affected.
 Participants shared their stories, thoughts, experiences and learned more about the Sixties Scoop.

-We understand that the Sixties Scoop is a sensitive subject.
-Talking about and reliving past experiences and traumas may be an overwhelming and emotional experience.
+Talking about and reliving past experiences and traumas was an overwhelming and emotional experience for some participants.
 Health support workers and elders were available at each session.

 Locations and dates